The Bankrate promise

 Circling back to unprompted credit limit increases, why do credit card issuers do this without asking?
 If you pay your bill on time each month and have overall managed your credit card responsibly, there may come a day when your credit card company alerts you that your credit limit has been increased.
 In some cases, they may offer you an increase and give you an opportunity to accept or deny it, but sometimes they do this without asking for your input.

-One of the main reasons that credit card issuers do this is to help increase their customer retention and to encourage responsible borrowers to spend more on their credit card each month.
+One of the main reasons that credit card issuers do this is to help increase their customer retention and to encourage responsible borrowers to spend more on their credit cards each month.

 But why did they choose you?
 This may happen because you are considered a responsible customer.
 It can also happen if you report an increase in income.
 In some cases, credit card issuers have a built-in path for customers that eventually leads to a higher credit limit after being a customer for a while.